andyroiiid/voxel-game-binaries/README.md

 experience and makes the physics system more forgiving.
 I decided not to implement such system in version 5.0 because I wanted the jumping challenges to be really hard.
 Later I found out that adding coyote time didn't simplify the jumping challenges, and some players didn't like to look down when they are jumping.
-Without coyote time, the physics engine behaved really strange for these players.
+Without coyote time, the physics engine behaved strangely for these players.

 ## version 5.0